StefanPacella/maximum-clique-algorithm/README.md

-This algorithm is inspired by the following document:
+This algorithm finds the maximum clique in a graph and is inspired by the following document:

 https://www.researchgate.net/publication/278716368_A_review_on_algorithms_for_maximum_clique_problems.